bokkypoobah/TopSecrets/README.md

 #### Shamir39 Tool

-The Shamir39 tool could have some weaknesses in the algorithms, or in the implementation of the algorithms.
+The [Shamir39 tool](https://iancoleman.io/shamir39/) could have some weaknesses in the algorithms, or in the implementation of the algorithms.
+Please carefully read the warnings messages in this tool.

 ##### Recoverability Of Original Keys